 All of this goes back to the importance of backing off and allowing the prospect to have more time.
 Whether he's doing it to provoke you or because he's feeling scared, letting him take whatever time he needs will defuse the situation.
 Calmly let him know you're there for him with whatever information he needs to make his decision, and that you're happy to let him think things over for a few days.
 This will reassure the prospect while showing the smart prospect that you won't fall apart and make a ridiculously good offer.

 Once you quit pushing, your prospect will start moving forward again on his own steam.
 Some experts argue that the slower you sell, the faster the sales process will go.
-The idea is that it's pressure from salespeople that causes or worsens the prospect's fears, and if you let things proceed at his natural pace, he'll be far less nervous and thus will speed up the process on his own initiative.
+The idea is that it's the pressure from salespeople that causes or worsens the prospect's fears, and if you let things proceed at his natural pace, he'll be far less nervous and, thus, will speed up the process on his own initiative.

-On the other hand, if you get to the close and after giving you the green light the whole way the prospect suddenly DOES say “no,” does that mean you've lost the sale?
-Maybe... depending on why he's suddenly decided not to buy.
-When a prospect calls off a sale at the last minute, your mission is to find out what went wrong.
+On the other hand, if you get to the close and, after giving you the green light the whole way the prospect suddenly does say “no,” does that mean you've lost the sale?
+Maybe, but it depends on why he's suddenly decided not to buy.
+When a prospect calls off a sale at the last minute, your new mission is to find out what went wrong.
 Sometimes you'll be able to retrieve the sale or at least keep the opportunity open for a future one.
 The only way to do so, though, is to figure out what happened.

 If this is the case, you obviously have no chance at closing this sale, so you might as well quit wasting time on the prospect.